 Career Development and Growth

-DOD’s mission to support the National Defense Strategy expands beyond the courageous and admirable work of our military services.
-The DOD Civilian workforce is constantly working behind the scenes to support the warfighter and ensure that they are equipped with the latest information, materials, supplies, tools, and technology to perform their duties.
+DOW’s mission to support the National Defense Strategy expands beyond the courageous and admirable work of our military services.
+The DOW Civilian workforce is constantly working behind the scenes to support the warfighter and ensure that they are equipped with the latest information, materials, supplies, tools, and technology to perform their duties.

 Centralized Enterprise Civilian Talent Management Program (Emerging Leaders Fellows Program) - A two-year program to provide leadership development and broadening experience for the continuation of a career track toward senior leadership in the Army Civilian Corps.